-In the remainder, we introduce criteria to assess the different integration approaches (Section 2).
-The code integration approaches are separated into mechanisms based on specific concepts in programming languages (Section 3) and mechanisms free of such requirements (Section 4).
-Subsequently, we summarize and discuss the evaluation results (Section 5).
-After that we elaborate on related work (Section 6) before we conclude this contribution (Section 7).
+The remainder of this article is structured as follows.
+We begin by introducing criteria to assess the code integration mechanisms (Sect.
+2).
+The mechanisms are separated into mechanisms based on specific concepts in programming languages (Sect.
+3) and mechanisms free of such requirements (Sect.
+4).
+Subsequently, we summarize and discuss the evaluation results (Sect.
+5).
+After that we elaborate on related work (Sect.
+6) before we briefly present action languages as an alternative to extend generated code.
+Finally, we conclude this contribution (Sect.
+8).